elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 * `DateHistogramFacet`: split documents into time intervals, example: `DateHistogramFacet(field="published_date", calendar_interval="day")`
 * `HistogramFacet`: similar to `DateHistogramFacet` but for numerical values: `HistogramFacet(field="rating", interval=2)`
 * `RangeFacet`: allows you to define your own ranges for a numerical fields: `RangeFacet(field="comment_count", ranges=[("few", (None, 2)), ("lots", (2, None))])`
-* `NestedFacet`: is just a simple facet that wraps another to provide access to nested documents: `NestedFacet('variants', TermsFacet(field='variants.color'))`
+* `NestedFacet`: is a basic facet that wraps another to provide access to nested documents: `NestedFacet('variants', TermsFacet(field='variants.color'))`

 By default facet results will only calculate document count, if you wish for a different metric you can pass in any single value metric aggregation as the `metric` kwarg (`TermsFacet(field='tags', metric=A('max', field=timestamp))`).
 When specifying `metric` the results will be, by default, sorted in descending order by that metric.
-To change it to ascending specify `metric_sort="asc"` and to just sort by document count use `metric_sort=False`.
+To change it to ascending specify `metric_sort="asc"` and to sort by document count use `metric_sort=False`.

 #### Advanced [_advanced]